Generalizations of Agol's inequality and nonexistence of tight laminations: Disjoint planes in a simplex

-\begin{obs}: Let $P\subset E$ be an n-1-dimensional affine plane, and $T$ a triangulation of the polytope $Q:=P\cap\Delta^n$.
-If $T$ is minimal, then each edge of $Q$ is an (exterior) edge of (exactly one) simplex in $T$.\end{obs} \begin{pf} By minimality, the triangulation does not introduce new vertices.
-Thus every edge of $Q$ is an edge of some simplex.\end{pf}
+\begin{obs} Let $P\subset E$ be an n-1-dimensional affine plane, and $T$ a triangulation of the polytope $Q:=P\cap\Delta^n$.
+If $T$ is minimal, then each edge of $Q$ is an (exterior) edge of (exactly one) simplex in $T$.\end{obs} \begin{proof} By minimality, the triangulation does not introduce new vertices.
+Thus every edge of $Q$ is an edge of some simplex.\end{proof}